DecodedCo/express-auth0-simple/README.md

 # express-auth0-simple
 Simple authentication middleware for integrating Auth0 with Express-based applications.

-> :warning: **_Warning!_** This is a release candidate of a new major version of `express-auth0-simple`!
-Some things may not work properly.
-Install `express-auth0-simple@3.0.2` for the latest stable version!

 ## About
 This NodeJS package abstracts away most of the boilerplate code needed to integrate a NodeJS web application with the oauth authentication provider [Auth0](https://auth0.com/).